 me time to make sushi...

 *It makes me a better wife.
-If my babies need me and my hubby needs me, my hubby will be put on hold until my babies' needs are met.
+If my young babies need me and my hubby needs me, my hubby will be put on hold until those babies' needs are met.
 And that is fine.
 Unless my time with hubby and babies is limited and all my energy goes into taking care of my babies and my husband gets neglected.
 Like I said earlier, I only have so much to give, and splitting my time between hubby and babies gives me much more time and energy to give to my husband and our relationship than if I had to split my time between work, babies, and hubby.

 New to mom-ing?
 Check out 5 Tips for First Time Moms.